-For stage 1, we output a sequence of low quality, grainy renders.
+For stage 1, we output a sequence of medium quality, renders.
 They take less time to produce than a set of high quality renders (stage 2) but are of sufficient quality to show colours, textures, lighting, shadows, reflections and transparency.
 Graphics and/or textual overlays are added.

 This is essentially a low quality proof of the final video.